-You could opt for a pool barrier of mesh chains (frost).
+You could opt for a pool barrier made of mesh chains (frost).
 It’s not the prettiest, but this type of fence has some advantages.
-It disappears and gives way to greenery, provided you opt for a dark color, black or brown.
+It can disappear and give way to greenery, provided you opt for a dark color, such as black or brown.

-If you choose pool fences offering transparency, you could pay particular attention to the design of the balusters and the handrail.
+If you choose pool fences offering transparency, you should pay particular attention to the design of the balusters and handrails.
 Think about your current yard layout: rounded lines are primarily associated with classic structures, while linear profiles are favored in contemporary spaces.

 Glass Fences for Inground Pool